Denmark–Latvia relations

-In 2022, as a response to the 2022 Russian invasion of Ukraine, Denmark sent around 750 soldiers to Ādaži, Latvia.
-Danish Prime Minister Mette Frederiksen visited Ādaži in May 2022.
+In 2022, as a response to the Russian invasion of Ukraine, Denmark sent around 800 soldiers to Ādaži, Latvia and Danish Prime Minister Mette Frederiksen moreover visited Ādaži in May 2022.
+Both countries are full members of the European Union, NATO, Nordic-Baltic Eight and the Joint Expeditionary Force.

 History

 Christianization of the Baltics and Danish Livonia (1200s–1583)

 Danish kings have historically had interests in Livonia (present-day Latvia) since the 13th century.
 The Danish king and Bishop Albert of Riga reached an agreement to Christianize the region as Denmark had the responsibility to not only Christianize Livonia but also Courland, Saaremaa and Estonian seaside territories.
 As Denmark and the bishop were advancing in their crusade, the Treaty of Stensby was signed in 1238 between Denmark and the State of the Teutonic Order transferring the northern maritime Estonia to Denmark in exchange for military support for the Teutonic Order in their crusades.
 Evidence indicate that Danish crusaders participated in battles in present-day Latvia as well.
 The Danish king sold Estonia with the exceptions of Saaremaa to the Teutonic Order in 1346.

 In 1566, Magnus, Duke of Holstein attempted to reach an agreement with the Polish–Lithuanian Commonwealth to regain the lost territory but failed to do so.
 He consequently reached an agreement with Ivan the Terrible and Magnus was installed as King of the Bishopric of Courland.
 Parts of Estonia was handed over to the brother of King Frederick II.
 In 1582, Magnus changed allegiance to Stefan Bathory of Poland-Lithuania but refrained from swearing allegiance which meant that Courland was Danish property.
 After the death of Magnus in 1583, ownership of the territory went to Friedrich Kettler who had strong support from the Lutheran locals who did not wish to be under the dominance of the Catholic Poland-Lithuania.
 This in turn increased tensions between Denmark and Poland-Lithuania and Poland paid Denmark 30.000 thalers for the territory.